JamesKBowler/fxcpy/README.md

 offers_table = session_handler.get_offers_table()
 ```

-The Forexconnect API has no built in function to find attributes using the instrument symbol, so we must always pass the unique offer_id.
-Sure, one could build such a function, but this would mean looping over each row in the table on every call.
+The Forexconnect API has no built-in function to find attributes using the instrument symbol, so we must always pass the unique `offer_id`.
+Sure, one could build such a feature.
+However, this would involve looping over each row in the table on every call.

 All offer attributes are accessed through the `OffersTable` like this.